Guide to Selecting and Replacing Your E-Bike Connector

 • Problem: Frequent plugging and unplugging can lead to connector wear over time.
 Worn connectors may lose their tight fit, resulting in poor contact or intermittent power.

-• Symptoms: Loose connections, the bike losing power during the ride, or difficulty in charging the battery.
+• Symptoms: Loose connections, the electric bike losing power during the ride, or difficulty in charging the battery.

 • How to Fix: